-Please join us April 24th in Lockridge Arena for the Spring Trade Fair.
-Forty-two student design teams will be presenting their work to the public.
-Additional details coming soon!
+Please join us between 9:00am and 11:00am on April 23rd in Lockridge Arena for the Spring Trade Fair.
+Forty student design teams will be presenting their work to the public.

 About Senior Design